shurik179/yozh/README.md

-# yozh
+# Yozh Robot
-Small robot based on Pololu's Zumo chassis but programmable in CircuitPython.
+Yozh is a small robot based on Pololu's Zumo chassis but programmable in CircuitPython.
-Created by shurik179 for a robotics class at SigmaCamp.
+It was created by shurik179 for a robotics class at SigmaCamp.
-Detailed documentation will be available at yozh.rtfd.io
+Detailed documentation is available at http://yozh.rtfd.io.

 At the moment, it is a work in progress and not ready for public consumption yet